tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

     ln -s /var/www/aqi_luftdaten/cron/aqi_luftdaten-cron /etc/cron.d/

+Check that the symbolic link is right, run

+    ll /etc/cron.d/aqi_luftdaten-cron

+you should see

+    lrwxrwxrwx 1 root root 46 May  1 10:59 /etc/cron.d/aqi_luftdaten-cron -> /var/www/aqi_luftdaten/cron/aqi_luftdaten-cron

+This allows cron to find the app-specific cron file cron/aqi_luftdaten-cron in the app directory.

+**NOTE:**
 No `chmod` of the cron files is needed.<br>
 No restart of cron is needed.

-Enable execution of the files target of the cron
+Just enable the execution of the files target of the cron

     sudo chmod +x sh/*